Frosty5000/BMS-1/README.md

 In terms of source code grading the only code we made ourselves is either in the /public folder or within the /client folder.
 Code anywhere else is a precompiled library/framework element.
 Main.html is commented, but since we use the same templates for every page it didn't make sense to put the same comments on every page.

+This git repository was remade due to when the first one was created, files were not organized as well, so the progress of our monthly attributes has been rewritten to a more earlier time stamp.